As revealed to

 Not all of you wish for the complete reclamation or discovery of Knowledge.
 Many of you just want to have a problem solved.
 Here the lesser rewards of developing stillness of mind will give you what you need as well.
-But We do not want to talk only about the incredible resolution and sense of purpose, meaning and direction this state of mind will yield to you.
-We would also like to talk about what happens along the way.
+But I don’t want to talk only about the incredible resolution and sense of purpose, meaning and direction this state of mind will yield to you.
+I would also like to talk about what happens along the way.

 Next, you must take inventory of your preferences regarding the matter.
 “What are my preferences regarding this situation?”
 To the degree to which you have strong preferences, it will be more difficult for you to experience Knowledge or know what to do.
 You will think you know what to do.
 You will think you have the answer or possible answers, but you have not found the real answer because the greater mind deep within you is not yet able to speak to your conscious mind.

 So, withdraw from the problem and then begin to review your preferences or anxieties about it.
 Preferences and anxieties are very similar.
 They both distract you from focusing upon that place within yourself where the answer can emerge.